 I have more of a personal interest in mental healthcare – especially depression – and because I identify as Continue reading “The Depression Rhetoric amongst Pakistani Women”

-My best friend told me that you’re now 22, but please stay “Forever 21” as we were exiting out of the very same shop.
+A friend told me that you’re now 22, but please stay “Forever 21” as we were exiting out of the very same shop.
 Lulz I know, pagal dost hai.
 Anyway! – I don’t usually do things like these (case in point: I’ve been nominated by Continue reading “22 Things I Learnt In 22 Years”